c00lgat/OBSIDIAN/Basic Command Syntax.md

 ## File system structure and its description
 Files used for the bootloader, every time our machine boots up, it will go to the /boot folder and looks into it.
-/root root user home directory.
-Not the same as /
-/dev System devices (keyboards, speakers, etc.)
+`/root` root user home directory.
+Not the same as / `/dev` System devices (keyboards, speakers, etc.)
-/etc config files.
+`/etc` config files.
 If we have any apps on the system, all of their config files reside in the /etc folder.
 Remember to do a backup to the config file before modifying it.
-/bin -> /usr/bin every day user commands
+`/bin` -> /usr/bin every day user commands
-/sbin -> /usr/sbin System/filesystem commands
+`/sbin` -> /usr/sbin System/filesystem commands
-/opt optional add-on applications, apps that do not come with the OS.
+`/opt` optional add-on applications, apps that do not come with the OS.
-/proc Running processes (only exist in Memory)
-/lib -> /usr/lib C programming library files needed by commands and apps strace -e open pwd to
+`/proc` Running processes (only exist in Memory) `/lib` -> /usr/lib C programming library files needed by commands and apps `strace -e`
-/tmp stores temporary files.
+`/tmp` stores temporary files.
-/home for regular users.
+`/home` for regular users.
-/var System logs
+`/var` System logs
-/run stores temporary runtime files.
+`/run` stores temporary runtime files.
-/mnt To mount external filesystem.
+`/mnt` To mount external filesystem.
-/media For cd-rom medias. if we use a cd drive it will appear there.
+`/media` For cd-rom medias. if we use a cd drive it will appear there.

 ![[Pasted image 20230731115246.png]]

 ---
 ## Navigating File System
-<code>cd</code> - stands for change directory
+`cd` - stands for change directory
-<code>pwd</code> - stands for print working directory
+`pwd` - stands for print working directory
-<code>ls</code> - stands for list
+`ls` - stands for list

 ---
 ## Linux File or Directory Properties